 The scales on their bodies act as a shield against the jellyfish’s venom.
 In addition, sea turtles have papillae, which are small nipple-like structures in their mouth and esophagus that aid in digesting their prey after ingestion.

-When it is time to lay her own eggs, a female sea turtle returns to the beach where she hatches, some species travel significant distances during the 10 to 20 years between hatching and first nesting.
+When it is time to lay her own eggs, a female sea turtle returns to the beach where she hatches.
+Some species travel significant distances during the 10 to 20 years between hatching and first nesting.

 Researchers produced magnetic fields in the laboratory and discovered that sea turtles could detect the Earth’s magnetic field and use it as an orientation cue.

-Leatherback Sea Turtles: Masters Of Jellyfish Capture
+Leatherback Sea Turtles Are Experts in Jellyfish Capture

-Beach Nesting Habits Of Female Sea Turtles: Digging, Laying, And Covering Eggs
+Beach Nesting Habits of Female Sea Turtles

 Female sea turtles come ashore to lay their eggs on the beach, typically at night.
 They search for a suitable location to create a nest and usually dig a hole that is 15 to 19.6 inches (40 to 50 centimeters) deep.